apsocarras/apsocarras/README.md

   </a>
 </p>

+Testing a commit to github for speed from different wifi.

 ### I'm a Data Engineering student at [Epicodus](https://www.epicodus.com/) learning from the fine folks at [Data Stack Academy](https://www.datastack.academy/).

 #### Prior to that, I was doing data analysis in public health.
 In between, I was sleeping out of my car going cross-country (pictured).
 Click on my name to see my personal site and resume (lazy mice click [here](https://alexsocarras.com)).